KizMistry/taskflow-app/README.md

 ### Project Component

 **Purpose:** The `Project` component is used to display project details in a card format.
-It is typically used to present project information, including title, description, and the number of associated tasks and notes.
+It is used to present project information, including title, description, and the number of associated tasks and notes.
 Additionally, it provides options for editing and deleting projects when applicable.

 **Props:**